Types of Cybersecurity Threats

 Identity Theft

-Identity theft is a crime in which an attacker uses fraud or deception to obtain sensitive information from a victim and then misuses it to act in the victim’s name.
+Identity theft occurs when an attacker fraudulently obtains secure information from a victim and uses this data to impersonate the victim and commit fraud or other crimes.
 Perpetrators of identity theft are usually motivated by illegal purposes such as applications for credit cards or loans, making online purchases or accessing personal and financial data.
-Criminals often use phishing and other social engineering techniques to commit online identity theft however access to public profiles on social networks are also used to help impersonate victims.
+Criminals often use phishing and other social engineering techniques to commit online identity theft, however, access to public profiles on social networks are also used to help impersonate victims.

 Cryptocurrency mining is the process of verifying and adding cryptocurrency transactions to the blockchain digital ledger.
 Cryptocurrency mining becomes a cyber threat to you when criminals hijack your device and use it to mine cryptocurrency enabling malicious activity to be directly executed in a victim’s browser.
 Victims are not asked to consent to this malicious crypto mining and even may be unaware that it is happening in the background.